avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 8. I discovered a much more accurate and simple way to normalize the bioassay curve and to remove systematic noise, by noting that the "systematic" noise and the linear rise in the signal of the negative control sample precisely matched the patient samples (from the same batch).
 Therefore my simple normalization solution was to subtract the negative control sample from the patient samples.

 9. Both _Bar_ and the senior biochemist agreed with me that inhibition never increases the _PCR_ signal.
-Therefore I used an alternative AI [threshhold test](https://www.pythonprog.com/thresholding-in-machine-learning/), instead of the _Bar-Tichopad_ test that was based upon advanced mathematical function analysis to calculate the [Ct](https://www.thermofisher.com/il/en/home/life-science/pcr/real-time-pcr/real-time-pcr-learning-center/real-time-pcr-basics/real-time-pcr-understanding-ct.html) of the assay.
+Therefore I used an alternative AI [threshold test](https://www.pythonprog.com/thresholding-in-machine-learning/), instead of the _Bar-Tichopad_ test that was based upon advanced mathematical function analysis to calculate the [Ct](https://www.thermofisher.com/il/en/home/life-science/pcr/real-time-pcr/real-time-pcr-learning-center/real-time-pcr-basics/real-time-pcr-understanding-ct.html) of the assay.

 10. I split the patient samples in half.
 For the control half, I used the single maximum signal from each sample.
 I recorded minimum PCR signal that indicated a positive Petri result.
 And similarly I recorded the maximum PCR signal indicated a negative Petri result.

-11. __I used the other half of the patient samples to test my new threshhold algorithm.
+11. __I used the other half of the patient samples to test my new threshold algorithm.
 My predictions were 95% accurate in spite of the high degree of inhibition found in the preliminary chemistry!__

-    * The explaination for the minor inaccuracy was some results were in the "gray" region where there was an overlap between the minimum PCR signal to indicate a postive result, and the maximum PCR signal to indicate a negative result.
+    * The explanation for the minor inaccuracy was some results were in the "gray" region where there was an overlap between the minimum PCR signal to indicate a positive result, and the maximum PCR signal to indicate a negative result.

-12. __My threshhold algorithm won a MRSA "shoot out" at the world famous UK [St Georges medical school hospital](https://www.stgeorges.nhs.uk/) against competing PCR kits from the huge international pharmaceutical companies!__
+12. __My threshold algorithm won a MRSA "shoot out" at the world famous UK [St Georges medical school hospital](https://www.stgeorges.nhs.uk/) against competing PCR kits from the huge international pharmaceutical companies!__

 </details>
 $endif

-$py(id="nds"; task="Internet TV Cybsecurity: software researcher")
+$py(id="NDS"; task="Internet TV Cybersecurity: software researcher")
 ### 2005-10: _NDS_ Jerusalem IL (eventually acquired by [Synamedia](https://www.synamedia.com/) UK) {#$(id)}

 $if(is_pdf)